 Parents.com has an amazing virtual museum tour that includes world-class museums and art galleries.
 Among the list are the Guggenheim in New York and the National Museum of Modern and Contemporary Art in Seoul.

 A fantastic, relevant resource can be found on Homeschool Hideout!
 Check out their list of 150+ educational shows on Netflix.

 Want to watch your favorite celebrities read popular children’s books?
 Check out this YouTube channel for Kristen Bell, Oprah Winfrey, Betty White, and more doing some entertaining reading.

-Thousand of documentaries to choose from might be just the thing for older kids.
-CuriosityStream has slashed their membership to $12 a year currently.
-That’s $1 per month for access to engaging documentaries that align with school curriculum.
+Thousands of documentaries to choose from might be just the thing for older kids.
+CuriosityStream has slashed its membership to $12 a year currently.
+That’s $1 per month for access to engaging documentaries that align with the school curriculum.

 Want lessons that address the election process?
 Check out FreeKidsGuide.

 For families needing specific special needs resources, check out these links:

 Little Bee Speech has a great list of apps to help with speech and language.